 - 3/4 pound chorizo sausage, casings removed

-- 2 pounds boneless chicken thighs, trimmed and cubed
+- 2 pounds boneless chicken thighs*, trimmed and cut in large cubes

 - 3 tbsp. chili powder